Ahmad2z2/Notify/README.md

 ---

 ## SETUP INSTRUCTIONS
-Please make backup for **qb-core** file that you change.
+Please Make a backup file for **qb-core/client/functions** file that you change.
 I am not responsible for any damage you do to your files/server.

 ---

 **CORE CHANGE INSTRUCTIONS**
-- Go to the nil-core -> Client Side Folder -> functions.lua -> line 88
+- Go to the qb-core -> Client Side Folder -> functions.lua -> line 88

 - Replace this Event
 ```lua